 Mumbai

-The second premiere of the documentary happened in Mumbai, and since it is the home for most Bollywood celebrities, the air around the day was even more palpable and anxious.
-The paparazzi, the flashing cameras, the over enthusiastic journalists and the love of our young stars.
+The second premiere of the documentary happened in Mumbai, and since it is the home of most Bollywood celebrities, the air around the day was even more palpable and anxious.
+The paparazzi, the flashing cameras, the over-enthusiastic journalists and the love of our young stars.

 Also read: What Does It Really Take To Accept A Child With Special Needs?

-For me the best part was our children’s foray into mainstream media which till very recently wasn’t even aware of their existence.
-As a parent it was heart warming to see them enjoying the attention and conducting themselves with dignity and a lot of pride.
+For me, the best part was our children’s foray into mainstream media which till very recently wasn’t even aware of their existence.
+As a parent, it was heartwarming to see them enjoying the attention and conducting themselves with dignity and a lot of pride.
 My only wish, this shouldn’t be the only time.
-We need more people who’d write about our children, make films on them, meet them, befriend them and give them what they truly deserve: The equality!
+We need more people who write about our children, make films about them, meet them, befriend them and give them what they truly deserve: The equality!